-Diphtheria antitoxin is destroyed by heat of varying degree $(65^{\circ}-74^{\circ})$ at rates which correspond to the theory for a bimolecular process (Madsen).
-The changes in viscosity or coagulation of serum proteins under the influence of heat do not follow the same laws as the antitoxin destruction.
-At lower temperatures $(5^{\circ}-25^{\circ})$ the temperature coefficient of the destruction of antitoxin is but one-tenth as great as at the higher temperatures.
-The chief significance of these and related observations on the physico-chemical behavior of antibodies would seem to be that they indicate that in their properties and their reactions the antibodies follow the same laws as are applicable to known chemical phenomena.
+Diphtheria antitoxin is destroyed by heat of varying degree (65°-74°) at rates which correspond to the theory for a bimolecular process (Madsen).56 Apparently heat inactivation depends on coagulation of the serum proteins, since when agents are added to immune serum to prevent coagulation, no inactivation occurs on heating to temperatures far above the usual thermal destruction point.57 However, the changes in viscosity or coagulation of serum proteins under the influence of heat do not follow the same laws as the antitoxin destruction.
+At lower temperatures (5°-25°) the temperature coefficient of the destruction of antitoxin is but one-tenth as great as at the higher temperatures.
+The chief significance of these and related observations on the physicochemical behavior of antibodies would seem to be that they indicate that in their properties and their reactions the antibodies follow the same laws as are applicable to known chemical phenomena.

 Antitoxins can be preserved for a very long time when dried completely, but in the fluid serum they gradually disappear, especially if exposed to light and air.
-The more the antitoxin is purified by removal of inert serum proteins the more stable it is.
-Acids and alkalies destroy antitoxins, acids being the more harmful in low concentrations.
+The more the antitoxin is purified by removal of inert serum proteins the more stable it is.58 Acids and alkalies destroy antitoxins, acids being the more harmful in low concentrations.
 Like the enzymes, antitoxins are destroyed by ultra-violet rays.
-They are destroyed in the alimentary tract, without appreciable absorption except in the case of new-born animals suckling mothers whose blood and milk contain antitoxin.
-After subcutaneous injection, antitoxin soon disappears from the blood; part may be bound to the tissues, part may be destroyed, since only traces appear in the urine.
+They are destroyed in the alimentary tract, without appreciable absorption except in the case of new-born animals suckling mothers whose blood and milk contain antitoxin.59 After subcutaneous injection, antitoxin soon disappears from the blood; part may be bound to the tissues, part may be destroyed, since only traces appear in the urine.

-Eisler studied the adsorption of antitoxin by animal charcoal, which renders the antitoxin entirely unable to unite with toxin, at the same time reducing the capacity of the charcoal to bind toxin.
+Eisler 60 studied the adsorption of antitoxin by animal charcoal, which renders the antitoxin entirely unable to unite with toxin, at the same time reducing the capacity of the charcoal to bind toxin.
 Although the antitoxic power of an immune horse serum is thus removed by charcoal, yet the protein so fixed to the charcoal is still capable of giving precipitin and complement fixation reactions with antibodies for horse serum.
 Hence the charcoal has apparently fixed more firmly the antitoxic elements of the horse serum than at least some of the proteins of the serum, which are still sufficiently free to react with antibodies.
 It has also been shown that after antitoxin has been bound to toxin within the serum it still reacts with precipitins, and if the precipitin reaction is performed soon enough after the neutralization the toxin is set free from its union with the antitoxin.
 The adsorption of antibodies by charcoal would seem to be a very delicate and particular sort of process, for different samples of antisera containing the same specific antibody may have it adsorbed in quite different quantities.
-Probably the concentration of protein and other substances in the serum, especially the H-ion concentration, affect greatly the adsorption of the antibodies.
+Probably the concentration of protein and other substances in the serum, especially the H-ion concentration, affects greatly the adsorption of the antibodies.